 With the massive industry consolidation that has taken place since the 80s, the odds are now in your favor that you fill those seats so long as you manage capacity effectively.

 It is wholly dependent on brand positioning.

 Loyalty today is about how much a customer will pay to fly.
-A loyal customer will dig in her wallet—damn the expense—because she knows there is inherent value in the product and service on offer.
+A loyal customer will dig into her wallet—damn the expense—because she knows there is inherent value in the product and service on offer.

-That’s a step up from the discount-incentives mentality which first created the loyalty sector in the 90s, in very different market conditions.
+That’s a step up from the discount-incentives mentality, which first created the loyalty sector in the 90s, in very different market conditions.

-It is what makes a Birkin bag worth anything because—let’s face it—it’s a pretty uninspiring cut and leather is leather is leather is leather so you’ve got to be kidding me at $100,000.
+It is what makes a Birkin bag worth anything because—let’s face it—it’s a pretty uninspiring cut, and leather is leather is leather is leather, so you’ve got to be kidding me at $100,000.